mixmaxhq/mongo-cursor-pagination/README.md

 To run tests, you first must [start a Mongo server on port 27017](https://mongodb.github.io/node-mongodb-native/2.2/quick-start/) and then run `npm test`.

 ## Changelog

+* 6.0.0 Breaking API change: `mongo-cursor-pagination` requires a Promise enabled mongodb instance from `mongoist` and returns Promises from `find`, `findWithReq`, and `search` rather than handling callbacks. *Note: Although the library now uses `async/await`, it is still useable in node >= 6.9.0.*

 * 5.0.0 Now `50` results are returned by default, and up to `300` results can be returned if the `limit` parameter is used.
 These can be overridden by setting `mongoPaging.config.DEFAULT_LIMIT` and `mongoPaging.config.MAX_LIMIT` respectively.